 Grayson College has a structured framework logically connecting Administrators, Faculty, and Support Services.
-This organization is depicted in the organizational charts found on the GC website under the Faculty and Staff tab.
+This organization is depicted in the organizational charts found on the GC website.

 GENERAL EMPLOYMENT PRACTICES

 Please refer to the Grayson College Employee Handbook (available online under EMPLOYMENT) for details of the following: